-The excitement we feel at the start of a new CSF season is now overshadowed by the events which have unfolded over the last few months.
+The excitement we feel at the start of a new community supported fishery (CSF) season is now overshadowed by the events which have unfolded over the last few months.
 The impacts of COVID-19 have tested our perseverance and our determination.
 But they have also shown us new forms of compassion and proved our resilience.

 As a company, we’ve made sweeping, unprecedented changes to our company operations, seemingly on a dime.
 These changes have actually made our company safer, fairer, and more sturdy.
 If you haven’t been updated yet, please be sure to read our latest developments concerning COVID-19.
 Changing The Catch and our recipes to this digital format was one such change.
 Adding the additional risk of exposure through the handling of our printed stories didn’t feel like a responsible course of action at this time.
 So we adjusted to this digital format, which we hope you love just as much!

 Through all of this, we keep reminding ourselves of the good things all around us: the community that we’ve built; the stunning beauty of Sitka, one of the places we call home; the patient and persistent optimism of our fleet, the most resourceful bunch of humans one can fathom.
 At this moment, we follow their lead.